-HAccle Rich Representation for Program OperatiON (Harpoon) language is an expressive subset of Scala for writing MPC programs.
-It is an imperative and monomorphic language, featuring standard control flow operations: loops, function calls, conditionals, and recursion.
-The language is designed to be expressive enough that programmers could easily write Harpoon code directly, while being constrained enough to ensure that Harpoon programs can be implemented via translation to secure low-level computations.
+HAccle Rich Representation for Program OperatiON ({\em Harpoon}) language is an expressive subset of Scala for writing MPC programs.
+It is an imperative and monomorphic language, featuring standard control flow operations: loops, function calls, conditionals, and recursions.
+The language is designed to be expressive enough that programmers could easily write Harpoon code directly, while being constrained enough to ensure that Harpoon programs can be implemented via translation to secure low-level computation.
 In practice, Harpoon serves as the top-level IR for the HACCLE pipeline, and is the language for end-user programs.

-Harpoon language is not only able to access all the Scala libraries, but also provides a set of cryptographic data structures.
-For example, \CODE{HArray[T]} is an encrypted array that allows one to index on cipher texts.
-It also provides a set of security annotations that are forms of syntactic metadata added to the Scala source code.
-Annotations are read via reflection and are used to direct code generation.
+The Harpoon language is not only able to access Scala libraries, but also provides a set of cryptographic data structures, \eg, \CODE{HArray[T]} is an encrypted array that allows one to index on ciphertexts.
+It also provides a set of security annotations that are read via reflection and are used to direct code generation.
 They are agnostic to the target backend, and are used by subsequent stages of the HACCLE pipeline.

-For example, the annotation \CODE{sec} is used to mark the provider (also the owner) of the private data.
-Recursive functions and loops may be annotated with an expression, placing an upper bound on the number of recursive calls and iterations.
-This expression can reference the parameters of the function, allowing this bound to vary according to the context in which a function is called.
-As an example, consider the signature of \CODE{merge} function:

-The upper bound on the number of recursive calls is the sum of the length of the two input arrays.
-Note that the semantics of function calls in Harpoon is not impacted by this bound; rather it is used by subsequent stages of the pipeline to bound the invocation of a recursive function call.
-See \secref{sec:obliv} for details.
+For example, the annotation \CODE{sec} is used to mark the provider (also the owner) of private data.
+Recursive functions and loops may be annotated with an upper bound on the number of recursive calls and iterations.
+This expression can reference the parameters of the function, allowing this bound to vary according to the context where a function is called, \eg, consider the signature of \CODE{merge} function: The upper bound of the number of recursive calls is the sum of the length of the two input arrays.
+Note that the semantics of function calls in Harpoon is not impacted by the bound; rather it is used by subsequent stages of the pipeline to bound the invocation of a recursive function call (see \secref{sec:obliv}).